kurtis-sherman/EmpyrionScripting/README.md

 * {{#itemlist list 'id1;id2;id3'}}
   * Itemlist the the selected items (ids) even if they don't in the list (list)

+* {{#itemlistarray list 'id1;id2;id3,...'}}
+  * Filter the list of items (list) to the items with the IDs 'id1;id2;id3,...'.
+    If an id is not available, it is inserted with a number 0.
+    Returns the result as a list which can be further processed using foreach or other list functions

 + {{#orderbylist list 'id1;id2;id3,...'}}
   + sort list of items based on the idlist.
 Items that are not in the list are sorted to the end